charlie-sans/Kode-Runner/readme.md

-# CodeRunner
+# Kode-Runner

-Welcome to **CodeRunner**, an interactive code environment brought to you by OpenStudio!
-CodeRunner is a simple yet powerful tool that allows you to run code in various languages and view the output in real-time.
+Welcome to **Kode-Runner**, an interactive code environment developed by **Finite**!
+Kode-Runner is a simple yet powerful tool that allows you to run code in various languages and view the output in real-time.
 It's perfect for testing code snippets or running scripts.

-## What is CodeRunner?
+## What is Kode-Runner?

-Ever wondered if you could type out code directly inside **Resonite** and have it just work?
-Now you can!
+Ever wondered if you could write code directly inside **Resonite** and have it just work?
+Now you can—with **Kode-Runner**!

-CodeRunner is a hardware/server solution that lets you run various programming languages, like Python, C, and C++, directly inside Resonite.
-It even includes a fully interactive terminal where you can run any code you wish.
+Kode-Runner is a hardware/server duo, developed by **Finite**, that allows you to run programming languages like Python, C, and C++ directly within Resonite.
+It features a fully interactive terminal, enabling you to run any code you wish.

-CodeRunner operates inside a Docker container to ensure safety and performance, giving you the freedom to execute code securely.
+While Docker is typically safe and isolates your code in a secure environment, please be aware that security can depend on how you use it—after all, you're essentially running a full computer inside another operating system (Windows or Linux).

+The Kode-Runner server is located at `runner/main.py`, and it provides a streamlined experience for coding and testing within Resonite.

 ## Features